brainboxemb/site.notes/README.md

-# side.notes
+# Brainbox Embedded Notes

-Keeping my notes
+Welcome to my technical knowledge base.

+This site contains notes about embedded systems, software engineering, development tools and small experiments.

+The notes are stored as Markdown files and published using Docsify.